-In order to evaluate skin pigmentation in different skin layers, there is a special light adapter needed to take multispectral pictures of skin.
+To evaluate skin pigmentation in different skin layers, a special light adapter is needed to take multispectral pictures of the skin.
 As there are different optical properties of skin pigments, four different light sources have been chosen.

 - blue λ= 470 nm – highly absorbed by epidermal melanin

 - green λ= 576 nm – hemoglobin peak

 - red λ= 660nm – epidermal-dermal boundary